lukasoppermann/design-tokens/README.md

 ![Design Tokens plugin file export settings](https://github.com/lukasoppermann/design-tokens/raw/main/_resources/File-Export-Settings.png)

+### Compression for json output file
+This option allows you to toggle the json compression for file export.
+When enabled the json file will be minified meaning whitespace and linebreaks will be removed.

+### Filename
+You can define the default filename that will be used when exporting the tokens to a json file.

+### Selective export
+You can choose which types of tokens to export to a file.
+This can be helpful when debugging your tokens.

+By default all types are selected and thus all tokens will be exported.

+If you which to ignore specific styles, use the [exclude prefix](https://github.com/lukasoppermann/design-tokens/blob/main/README.md#exclude-prefix).

 ## Push to Server

 ![Design Tokens plugin url export settings](https://github.com/lukasoppermann/design-tokens/raw/main/_resources/Url-Export-Settings.png)

+### Compression for json output to server
+This option allows you to toggle the json compression for the export to a server.
+When enabled the json that is end to the server will be minified meaning whitespace and linebreaks will be removed.

 When a `server url` is specified, the command `Send Design Tokens to Url` will send a `POST` request to the provided url.
 The body of the request will look like the following: